 There is much evidence to suggest that students with lower attendance rates achieve lower grades than students with higher attendance rates, therefore at HBHS we believe that attendance is one of the building blocks of a successful career at school.
-If students do not attend school regularly, they will miss out on learning and it is therefore vital that every child attends regularly and thus we would ask parents/carers to make make medical and dental appointments outside the school day, whenever possible.
-If a parent/carer has any problems with the attendance of their child then, in the first instance, they are asked to contact their Mini Community Support Officer.
+If students do not attend school regularly, they will miss out on learning and it is therefore vital that every child attends regularly and thus we would ask parents/carers to make medical and dental appointments outside the school day, whenever possible.
+If a parent/carer has any problems with the attendance of their child then, in the first instance, they are asked to contact their College Manager.

 1. If your child is too unwell to attend school: